When it comes to ease of growing in the vegetable garden one of the things we could all think about planting would be perenial kales .

 Daubentons kales although smaller will grow for years and years and there are reports of some being decades old.

 If you’re growing in a potager or mixed flower/vegetable border there is an even rarer but equally tasty varigated Daubentons kale with a delicate pale edge with can look very effective in a mixed planting, it is suppost to have a better taste than the normal one but I find them very similar

 Taunton Deane is an altogether much larger perennial kale can easily grow to 2 m tall and 2 m wide so in mixed plantings needs placed at the back of the border.

 It has a darker purply midrib and larger green/blue leaves which are quite architectural in the flower garden and is thought to have originated in the West countries were there are also local varieties like ‘Woburn’ kale (wiltshire) ‘Egloskerry’ kale (Cornwall)

-perenial kale is very hardy both these are extremely nutritious as i can accumulate lots of minerals from the soil because of there prevalent root systems
+Perenial kale is very hardy both these are extremely nutritious as I can accumulate lots of minerals from the soil because of there extensive root systems

-kales can lose quite a lot of its leaves in autumn so stop harvesting for a while if regrowth seems slower than normal .the flavour of the leaves become sweeter and tenderer as the weather gets colder
+kales can lose quite a lot of its leaves in Autumn so stop harvesting for a while if regrowth seems slower than normal .The flavour of the leaves become sweeter and tenderer as the weather gets colder [external_footer]